Alexander Radó: Conscription

 In 1917, Radó was drafted into the Austro-Hungarian army.
 His parents managed to use their influence to ensure Radó was posted as a junior staff officer in artillery and stationed at the barracks of Fortress Artillery in Budapest.
 During this time, he was able to continue his education by studying law as a correspondence student of the University of Budapest.
 At university, he was exposed to the revolutionary socialists during the revolution of 1918.
 The hostile debate expounded between the socialist and communists on how to end to war, lead to his increased radicalisation.
 His commanding officer, the brother of Zsigmond Kunfi who was anti-war, would later introduce Radó to the works of Marx and Lenin.
 After graduation at the officer candidate school in 1918, he was assigned to an artillery regiment and stationed in Budapest.

 In December 1918, after the fall of Austro-Hungarian monarchy, Radó joined the Hungarian Communist Party (MKP).
 When the communists came to power in Hungary in March 1919 in Béla Kun's government, he was appointed as cartographer to the staff of 6th division of Hungarian Red Army, to draw maps.
 Ferenc Münnich, the political commissar of the division, then made him commissar of the 51st infantry regiment.
 Radó took an active part in fighting against Czechoslovak forces and in fighting against anti-Communist insurgents in Budapest.
+There is some uncertainty as to his movements at that point.
+One source states he moved to Germany in the autumn of 1919 to study geography and cartography, while another states he remained in Austria, where he established the ROSTO-Vienna news agency.